American Express: Animals

-In 2007, a two-minute black-and-white ad, entitled "Animals" and starring Ellen DeGeneres, won the Emmy Award for Outstanding Commercial.
+In 2007, a two-minute black-and-white ad, titled "Animals" and starring Ellen DeGeneres, won the Emmy Award for Outstanding Commercial.

 C. F. Frost

 Many American Express credit card ads feature a sample American Express Card with the name "C. F. Frost" on the front.
 This is not a fabricated name; Charles F. Frost was an advertising executive at Ogilvy & Mather.

 Cause marketing

 American Express was one of the earliest users of cause marketing, to great success.
 A 1983 promotion advertised that for each purchase made with an American Express Card, American Express would contribute one penny to the renovation of the Statue of Liberty.
 The campaign generated contributions of $1.7 million to the Statue of Liberty restoration project.
 What would soon capture the attention of marketing departments of major corporations was that the promotion generated approximately a 28% increase in American Express card usage by consumers.

 In May 2007, American Express launched an initiative called the Members Project.
 Cardholders were invited to submit ideas for projects, and were told American Express was funding the winning project.